 Year: Junior

-What do you like most about working at the Women’s Center?: I love working in a space that supports me, my identity, and the community.
+What do you like most about working at the Women’s, Gender, and Equity Center Center?: I love meeting new people and helping create a space where everyone feels welcome and supported!

 Year: Junior

-The Women’s Center Advisory Board is a collective of graduate students, classified staff, associate staff, and faculty with an interest in participating in the processes associated with developing and maintaining the UMBC Women’s Center.
+The Women’s, Gender, & Equity Center’s Advisory Board is a collective of graduate students, classified staff, associate staff, and faculty with an interest in participating in the processes associated with developing and maintaining the UMBC Women’s, Gender, and Equity Center.

 Current Advisory Board Members: